CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ## Performance Analysis

 - **how much time denoising adds to your renders**

+If there are many iterations, then denoising should not add much time to the overall production time.
+This is because denoising only occurs once after the entire image has converged, and is thus not correlated to the number of iterations in the image.
+For example, with 1 iteration, perhaps the total amount of production time will increase by a lot.
+However, with something like 1000+ iterations, the amount of extra time it takes to denoise will hardly add much:

 - **how denoising influences the number of iterations needed to get an "acceptably smooth" result**

 - **how denoising at different resolutions impacts runtime**

 - **how varying filter sizes affect performance**

 In addition to the above, you should also analyze your denoiser on a qualitative level: